Overtraining is a term that gets thrown around a lot in the fitness world, but what does it actually mean?

 If you overtax your body for too long, your risk of injury increases significantly.

-Additionally, overtraining can lead to hormonal imbalances that can affect everything from your metabolism to your mood.
+Plus, overtraining can lead to hormonal imbalance, which can affect everything from your metabolism to your mood.

 It also has a negative impact on your immune function and heart health.

-To avoid this, let's look at how you can tell whether you've trained too much or not.
+To avoid this, let's look at how to tell if you've over-exercised or not.

 Train safely with Templeshape Pilates group courses

-Try one of our trainings at a reduced price!
+Try one of our training courses at a discounted price!

 II.
 Symptoms and signs of overtraining

-Okay, so you went to the gym like an animal and pushed yourself to your limits day after day.
+Okay, so you hit the gym like an animal and pushed yourself to your limits day after day.

 But have you ever thought that you might be overdoing it?

-Overtraining is a real thing, folks, and it can harm your body and mind if you're not careful.
+Overtraining is a real thing, folks, and it can be damaging to your body and your mind if you're not careful.

 That's why we want to break down some of the symptoms and signs of overtraining so you can keep yourself in check.